-A claim for an authorized service submitted by a licensed skilled nursing facility, alternative residential setting or other home and community based provider shall be adjudicated within thirty calendar days after receipt by the Program Contractor.
+A claim for an authorized service submitted by a licensed skilled nursing facility, alternative residential setting or other home and community based provider (see Section D, ¶10, Subsection Long Term Care Services) shall be adjudicated within thirty calendar days after receipt by the Program Contractor.
 Any clean claim for an authorized service provided to a member that is not paid within thirty calendar days after the claim is received accrues interest at the rate of one per cent per month from the date the claim is submitted.
 The interest is prorated on a daily basis and must be paid by the Program Contractor at the time the clean claim is paid.
 (A.R.S.
 36-2943.D)